A Dozen Blogs on Racial Justice to Mark MLK Day

 By: Evie Lopoo

-Community Engagement Jail Populations November 26, 2021
+Community Engagement Incarceration Trends November 26, 2021

 A new research paper from the Square One Project at Columbia University offers the first comprehensive review of experimental social policy interventions that can end mass incarceration.
 The review demonstrates that greater investments in healthcare, education, employment, housing and social services – as well as increased scientific rigor in implementation – are needed to effectively decarcerate.